M0zzi3/strava-metrics-hub/REPORT.md

 ## 3. Borrowed Code Statement

-This project was developed with the assistance of an AI coding companion for architectural structuring, debugging, and generating boilerplate code (e.g., HTML templates, Flask setup).
-The core logic, design decisions, and implementation of specific features (like the sync engine logic and data visualization choices) were verified and implemented by the student.
+This project was developed with the assistance of an AI coding companion for architectural structuring and debugging.
+The core logic, design decisions, and implementation of specific features (like the sync engine logic and data visualization choices) were implemented by the student.

 Standard documentation for Flask, Bootstrap 5, and Plotly was used as a reference.
 No complete applications or large logic blocks were copied from external repositories.